The Best Makeup To Help You Fake An Inner Glow

 After treating your skin with the right products, it's ok to get your glow on the fake way — as long as you use the right cosmetics.
 Skip loose and pressed powders that tend to amplify the situation and reach for creamy or liquid-based formulas to help smooth and soothe delicate skin without settling into fine lines.
 These also give off a subtle radiance that makes for a dewier-looking appearance, no matter what the temps are like outside.

-Ahead, click through for 15 makeup items, ranging from hydrating primers to flake-hiding lip balms, our editors swear by for instantly luminous skin.
+Ahead, click through for our selection of makeup items, ranging from hydrating primers to flake-hiding lip balms, our editors swear by for instantly luminous skin.